Top 10 Cloud Hosting Solutions

 2. Microsoft Azure

 Microsoft has become a dominant player in the cloud-managed service space.
 Third-party systems use Microsoft Azure as a cloud hosting solution, just as they can do with Oracle and SalesForce.
 As with all Microsoft products, one of the biggest benefits is the ease of use due to the familiar Microsoft user interface.
-In addition, they have an impressive uptime of 99.95%.

 This is also a helpful solution when expecting to scale because its offerings can support and scale your growth plans.
 Beyond that, it provides strong cybersecurity and the ability to pay as you use rather than paying for solutions you don't necessarily need.